mphartzheim/f1tray/readme.md

 # F1Tray

-F1Tray is a desktop application that provides Formula 1 enthusiasts with up-to-date race schedules and results.
+F1Tray is a desktop application that provides Formula 1 enthusiasts with up-to-date race schedules and results — and now historical data too.

 Built using the [Fyne](https://fyne.io/) toolkit and powered by the [Jolpica](https://jolpica.com/) API, it offers a sleek and intuitive interface for accessing F1 data directly from your system tray.

 ## Features

-- **Race Schedule**: Fetches the current season's race schedule, highlighting the next upcoming race.
+- **Race Schedule**: Fetches the current season's race calendar, highlighting the next upcoming race.
+- **Historical Race Results**: Instantly view results, qualifying, and sprint data from **any past F1 race** — just double-click a race name in the Schedule tab.
-- **Race Results**: View the latest Grand Prix results in a clean, readable table format.
+- **Race Results**: View the latest Grand Prix outcomes in a clean, readable table format.
-- **Interactive Circuits**: Double-click any circuit name to open its location on an interactive map.
+- **Interactive Circuits**: Double-click any circuit name to open its location on an interactive OpenStreetMap.
 - **Watch on F1TV**: If you’re a subscriber, one click takes you directly to F1TV to stream sessions.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux.
 - **System Tray Integration**: Quickly access key features from the tray icon.